Work of art: Distinctions

 Some art theorists and writers have long made a distinction between the physical qualities of an art object and its identity-status as an artwork.
 For example, a painting by Rembrandt has a physical existence as an "oil painting on canvas" that is separate from its identity as a masterpiece "work of art" or the artist's magnum opus.
 Many works of art are initially denied "museum quality" or artistic merit, and later become accepted and valued in museum and private collections.
 Works by the Impressionists and non-representational abstract artists are examples.
 Some, such as the readymades of Marcel Duchamp including his infamous urinal Fountain, are later reproduced as museum quality replicas.

 Research suggests that presenting an artwork in a museum context can affect the perception of it.

 There is an indefinite distinction, for current or historical aesthetic items: between "fine art" objects made by "artists"; and folk art, craft-work, or "applied art" objects made by "first, second, or third-world" designers, artisans and craftspeople.
-Contemporary and archeological indigenous art, industrial design items in limited or mass production, and places created by environmental designers and cultural landscapes, are some examples.
+Contemporary and archaeological indigenous art, industrial design items in limited or mass production, and places created by environmental designers and cultural landscapes, are some examples.
 The term has been consistently available for debate, reconsideration, and redefinition.